AreaLayer/NIP-300/README.md

-# NIP-xxx: Peers Lightning
+# NIP-xxx: Event Lightning

-NIP for allow integration between peers lightning and Nostr
+NIP for allow integration between peers lightning and Nostr, where relays can accept or reject open/close channels